-GeV For more information on aggregate functions, see "A first look at aggregate functions" on page 137.
+For more information on aggregate functions, see "A first look at aggregate functions" on page 119.

-For more information on complex key joins, see "Key joins" on page 259 of the book ASA SQL User's Guide.
+For more information on complex key joins, see "Key joins" [ASA SQL User's Guide, page 292].

 Joining tables using natural joins

 The NATURAL JOIN operator joins two tables based on common column names.
 In other words, Adaptive Server Anywhere generates an ON clause that equates the common columns from each table.